bitrot/simple-multiblog/README.md

 Deployment
 ============

 _Quick Note: The -w flag for gunicorn signifies how many processes (read workers) you want to start.
-The recomended amount of workers is 2x the number of cores per CPU._
+The recommended amount of workers is 2x the number of cores per CPU._

 ####With NGINX